Refugees from Ukraine

 No Passport — or a Temporary Residence Permit?

-Are you a Ukrainian national but do you have no documents to prove it?
-The Ukrainian embassy in The Hague can issue a special document.
-You can use this to register.
+If you are a Ukrainian national but have no documents to prove it, the Ukrainian embassy in The Hague can issue a special document.
+This will allow you to register.

 Moving